Cohort entry in schools

 - there will be 2 entry points per term, one on the first day of term, and one at a mid-point during a term.

 This means that from 1 January 2020, students under 5 will no longer be able to attend school as a part of a cohort.
 If a school adopts a new cohort entry policy, only children over 5 will be able to start school on the first day of term, or at a mid-point during a term.

-What are the potential benefits of cohort entry for children?
+Benefits of cohort entry for children

 Cohort entry is about helping children to settle better in school.
 There's evidence that starting school alongside other children helps children build relationships and supports a smoother entry to school life.